 Dear Prof. Göbel,

-My migraine attacks usually last about 48 hours and occur in an approximate ratio of 5:1 between the left and right sides of my head.
-On the left On the other hand, there are side effects such as sensitivity to light, nausea and vomiting.
-On the side I “just” have pain.
-However, on the right On the side the pain is strongest in the entire eye area, radiating from there to the right.
-Half of my head, and I also have a feeling of pressure in my eye.
-On both sides the pain increases with physical exertion.
+My migraine attacks typically last about 48 hours and occur roughly 5:1 more often on the left and right sides of my head.
+On the left side, I experience accompanying symptoms such as light sensitivity, nausea, and vomiting, while on the right side, I "only" have pain.
+However, the pain is most intense on the right side, affecting the entire eye area and radiating to the right side of my head, and I also experience a feeling of pressure in my eye.
+The pain worsens on both sides with physical exertion.

-Thank you very much for your efforts here in the live chat and in Headbook in general!
+Thank you so much for your participation here in the live chat and in Headbook in general!

 Heika